 It then dawned on me that I might need to use my brakes.
 More fortune revealed that I had actually come off just 200 metres down the road from the Landhaus Engadin in Nauders, a biker hotel complete with attached motorcycle mechanic (Rene who fixed the V-Strom in no time), sauna and a TV that would be showing the World Cup semi final.

 Rene’s Motorrad Service Station in Naunders – a stones throw away from where I came off

-My brush with tarmac had been a stark reminder that it pays to be vigilant while in the saddle, I got off lightly but the consequences can be severe, and I was incredibly lucky that there was nothing coming the other way.
-Though there was something else I learned: If you’re going to come off, make sure it’s near a bike garage and a hotel that shows the World Cup football.
+My brush with tarmac had been a stark reminder that it pays to be vigilant while in the saddle, I got off lightly but the consequences of a motorcycle accident can be severe, and I was incredibly lucky that there was nothing coming the other way.
+Though there was something else I learned: If you’re going to have a motorcycle accident, make sure it’s near a bike garage and a hotel that shows the World Cup football.